devpablocristo/wd-python-challenge/README.md

 ### Requirements

-1. Use the existing project.
+#### Use the existing project to complete requirements

-2. Add n copies of a specific books.
+1. Add n copies of a specific books.
-3. List all books.
+2. List all books.
-4. Get a specific book.
+3. Get a specific book.
-5. Edit a specific book.
+4. Edit a specific book.
-6. Delete n copies of a specific book.
+5. Delete n copies of a specific book.

 ### Details